mobxjs/mobx/docs/refguide/extending.md

 At some point you might want to have more data structures or other things (like streams) that can be used in reactive computations.
 Achieving that is pretty simple by using the `Atom` class.
-Atoms can be used to signal mobservable that some observable data source has been observed or changed.
+Atoms can be used to signal mobx that some observable data source has been observed or changed.
-And mobservable will signal the atom whenever it is used or no longer in use.
+And mobx will signal the atom whenever it is used or no longer in use.

 The following example demonstrates how you can create an observable `Clock`, which can be used in reactive functions, and returns the current date time.